Complete a loan pre-qualification – Contact one of our loan officers to get started!

 Underwriter reviews loan and issues conditional approval – A conditional approval means your loan is approved so long as you provide any additional documents that they might need.
 There are not always conditions on approval at this point in the process, but it is not uncommon.

-Provide documentation to satisfy conditions – Your loan officer, loan processor, and underwriter will work with you to obtain any additional documents needed for final approval of your loan.
+Provide documentation to satisfy conditions – Your loan officer, loan processor, and underwriter will work with you to obtain any additional documents needed for the final approval of your loan.

 Loan is Approved

-Loan is moved to our closing department – Your loan officer or loan processor will reach out to you to find out which title company you would like to use and schedule closing.
+Loan is moved to our closing department – Your loan officer or loan processor will reach out to you to find out which title company you would like to use and schedule the closing.
 They will also send you a Closing Disclosure to review and sign three days prior to closing.

 Cash to close amount is provided to you – This is the amount of money needed “at the table” (even though many closings are now electronic!) on the day of closing.
 This information will have been included in your Closing Disclosure.